Montenegro votes for new leader with pro-Western veteran tipped to win - Journal du Cameroun

 “As president, I will do everything in my power… to give the police the authority that would allow them to protect citizens from those who put their lives in danger,” Djukanovic said during the campaign.

 “I agree with Djukanovic that the state is stronger than mafia.
-But the problem is that I do not know which side he is on.”
+But the problem is that I do not know which side he is on,” he added.

+Djukanovic has claimed the opposition want to turn the country into a “Russian province” and threaten Montenegro’s multicultural way of life.

+The former prime minister, who has also served one term as president, can count on the support of the Croatian, Albanian and Bosnian minorities, which make up 15 percent of the electorate.

 – ‘Normal relations with Russia’ –